sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 4: Working with Pivot Tables-v2/Fundamentals 4: Working with Pivot Tables.md

 Using the `Element panel` > `Paintbrush` icon, we can adjust the various items in the pivot to suit our needs.

 In the `TABLES STYLES` section, we can easily make adjustments as shown in the image below.
-Note that there are separate configurations for `Header`, `Subheader` and `Cell` in this section:
+Note that there are separate configurations for `Header` and `Subheader` in this section:

 <img src="assets/pivot2_20.png" width="800"/>